 The problem is that in the eyes of the U.S. federal government, marijuana is still categorized as an illegal Schedule I Controlled Substance — a category reserved for drugs that supposedly have no medical use.

 Moreover, in spite of the vast amounts of research and clinical studies devoted to the healing herb, the U.S. FDA has not recognized marijuana as a prescription drug.
 (And there’s a good reason for this as we’ll explain.)
 The FDA has, however, given the green light to individual compounds produced in marijuana called cannabinoids.
-(And we’ll go over those shortly.)
+We’ll go over those shortly.